solarwinds/appoptics-apm-node/guides/configuration.md

 There is only one configuration parameter that is required, the service key.
 The service key is in the form ``<api token>:<service name>``.

-It must be supplied using either the environment variable APPOPTICS_SERVICE_KEY or via the `appoptics-apm` configuration file.
+It must be supplied using either the environment variable APPOPTICS_SERVICE_KEY or via the `appoptics-apm-config` configuration file.
 If both are supplied the environment variable will be used.
 If not supplied the `appoptics-apm` agent will disable itself.

 ### The Configuration File ###

-The `appoptics-apm` default configuration file is either `appoptics-apm.json` or `appoptics-apm.js`.
+The `appoptics-apm` default configuration file is either `appoptics-apm=config.json` or `appoptics-apm-config.js`.
 It should be placed in the root directory of the project being instrumented.
 The file/location may be changed via the environment variable `APPOPTICS_APM_CONFIG_NODE`.
 When using `APPOPTICS_APM_CONFIG_NODE` the path it specifies must include the filename.
-If the file is a node module it must export a single object containing the same information that `appoptics-apm.json` would; the advantage of using a node module is that the values for configuration properties can be set programmatically.
+If the file is a node module it must export a single object containing the same information that `appoptics-apm-config.json` would; the advantage of using a node module is that the values for configuration properties can be set programmatically.

 The configuration file can supply the following properties, showing their defaults: